Table of Contents Hide

 Don’t forget cold food

-When the above tips can’t help to treat the pain, and you see your babies are in a lot of pain which is not happening every time but maybe their initial teeth, try to use acetaminophen ( for infants).
-Be careful this should never be done without your pediatric dentist prescription.
+When the above tips can’t help to treat the pain, and you see your baby is in a lot of pain which is not happening every time but maybe their initial teeth, try to see a pediatric dentist or a general dental practitioner.

 Help them forget the pain.
 Try to make them busy and play with them.
 Provide toys and feed your babies well.
 Be kind and kiss your baby.